noobiept-other/website_example/readme.md

     {% block content %}Page 2{% endblock %}

 So, when its a normal request, page1 and page2 extend the normal `base.html`.
-Otherwise they extend the `base_ajax.html` which is simply the pages content.
+Otherwise they extend the `base_ajax.html` which is simply the page's content.

-# XMLHttpRequest - front end part #
+# Ajax Frontend #

 Alright now, lets do the front-end part.
 We'll use the `XMLHttpRequest` object to make the request for the content of the new page, then change the content once that is done, all with javascript.